Sheriff: 2 wounded, suspect dead, in shooting at SC plant - NewsBreak

 Sheriff: 2 wounded, suspect dead, in shooting at SC plant

-ANDERSON, S.C.
-(AP) — Authorities say a suspect shot and wounded two employees at an industrial plant in South Carolina before taking his own life.
+ANDERSON, S.C. — A suspect shot and wounded two employees at an industrial plant in northwest South Carolina before taking his own life, authorities said.

-Anderson County authorities say the shooting happened around 10:30 p.m.
-Tuesday at the Fraenkische plant in Anderson.

 Comments / 0